-A Private Limited Company is a business entity held by small group of individuals.
-Private Limited Company registered for pre-defined objects and owned by its members called shareholders.
-Startups and businesses with higher growth aspiration usually choose Private Company as suitable business structure.
+A Private Limited Company is a business entity held by a small group of individuals.
+A Private Limited Company registered for pre-defined objects and owned by its members called shareholders.
+Startups and businesses with higher growth aspirations usually choose Private Companies as suitable business structures.

 - Restricts the right to transfer the shares

 - Except just in case of One Person Company, limits the number of its members to two hundred

 - Prohibits any invitation to the general public to subscribe for any securities of the Private Limited Company.

 In India, Closing a Private Limited Company is feasible in two ways –

 - Compulsory winding-up

 A closure is enforced when the Company fails to comply with a lot of mandatory compliances.
 Therefore, if a corporation is not able to carry out its business operations for a substantial period and doesn’t expect it to revive shortly, it’s better to shut down that Company and avoid penalties resulting from non-compliance.

 There are often various procedures for closing a Private Limited Company:

 Any company registered in India under the Companies Act 2013, which did an unlawful act, fraudulent act, or even if they contributed any action in some fraudulent or unlawful activities then such company would be wound up compulsorily by the Tribunal.